Hyprtxt/yahtzeewild.com/readme.md

-# Hyprtxt Hapi
+# Hypr Hapi

-Cool stuff!
+I can make the things with this, you too!

 ## Get Started

-`npm i -g coffee-script bower nodemon gulp`
+`npm i -g bower gulp`

 `npm install;bower install`